jandix/rzeit2/README.md

 This package is the lightweight successor of the [rzeit](https://github.com/jandix/rzeit) package.
+The main functions are completly rewritten using `httr`.
+Additionally the package provides a new functionality to directly download article texts using web scraping.
+Old grouping and visualisation functions are removed and will probably rewritten in the future, too.

 # Purpose / Description